nsrinidhibhat/External-Internship-Program/Session 1/Assignment 1B.md

 1. What are Channels and Kernels (according to EVA)?

-   **Kernels**:  I can think of a kernel as a feature extractor.
+   **Kernels**:  Kernel is a feature extractor.
 A unit which tries to distinguish one feature from another.
-Suppose in a problem statement such as cats vs dogs, ( i.e., when you're teaching a machine to learn and distinguish features) you could choose a kernel to distinguish both based on *the structure of their nose/ mouth*.
+Suppose in a problem statement such as cats vs dogs, ( i.e., when you're teaching a machine to learn and distinguish features) you could choose a kernel to distinguish both based on *the structure of their nose/ mouth if your subject is a person*.
 Now this becomes a kernel for that particular feature.
-All layman terms!
+Collecting these distinguished features is the work of Kernels.

    ![Image result for kernel in neural network](https://i.stack.imgur.com/9Iu89.gif)